 Charity

-Sadie was a volunteer mentor to young offenders at London’s Feltham Young Offenders Institute and HMP Aylesbury for four years, before creating independent charity projects to break the cycle of poverty and crime.
+Sadie was a volunteer mentor to young offenders at London’s Feltham Young Offenders Institute and HMP Aylesbury for four years, before creating independent charity projects to try and break the cycle of poverty and crime.
 In 2010 she mentored three persistent young offenders from The Prince’s Trust while sailing a 30 ft yacht to Venezuela.
 After meeting inmates inside anarchic El Rodeo Jail and being inspired by the work of Proyecto Alcatraz, the group persuaded teenage street gangs to disarm peacefully in Caracas slums.

 In 2009 she mentored ten disadvantaged teenagers, chosen by The Prince’s Trust & La Sauvegarde, riding wild horses over 2800 KM from the South of France to London.
 At the end of their 6-month horseback odyssey, camping and riding every day, the horses were donated to RDA disabled riding schools.
 One of the young riders displayed such passion for communicating with horses, Sadie sponsored him to train as an apprentice at the homes of horse whisperers Monty Roberts in California and Susannah Gilmore in Spain.

 From 2012-2014 Sadie was artistic director for London-based arts organization Art Saves Lives with Dean Stalham and David Frederick, creating arts opportunities for marginalized artists.
 After the trio disbanded, she co-founded Art Saves Lives International with artist Charlotte Farhan.
-She was also patron of Frederick’s Reformed Foundation, a peer mentoring charity for ex-offenders in London and the South East of England, for several years before returning to Hong Kong.
+She was patron of Frederick’s Reformed Foundation, a peer mentoring charity for ex-offenders in London and the South East of England, for several years before returning to Hong Kong.

+Sadie loves people but she prefers animals.
 From 2011-2013 Sadie was a director for the International Society for the Protection of Mustangs & Burros in South Dakota, USA.
 The charity, dedicated to preserving America’s wild horse heritage, relocates horses set for slaughter to Native American land in the Badlands National Park.

 Other charities Sadie has supported include Childline, NCH (as an Independent Visitor to kids in Care), Hong Kong charity Child Builder (as ambassador), Battersea Dogs Home & the Soi Dog Foundation.